Just like human babies, puppies also go through teething.

-If they don’t fall off, the puppy may have a double set of teeth, and you will need to consult a veterinary.
+If they don’t fall off, the puppy may have double teeth, and you will need to consult a veterinarian.

 You can also familiarize your puppy with teeth brushing by purchasing a dog-friendly toothbrush and toothpaste.

-By the time the puppy is 7 months of age, he/she should have at least 42 permanent teeth.
+When the puppy is seven months of age, it should have at least 42 permanent teeth.